Investigation Reveals Sandy Energy Grant Program Riddled With Errors

 That analysis is backed up by an official who was involved with the process and agreed to speak on the condition of anonymity.
 He said that the allocation amounts appeared to be relatively stable even back in the fall -- when they were first announced -- and that it’s unlikely there was still a lot of reassessment going on by this point.
 “Any adjustments that were made after September were only because there was recognition there were real problems with the scoring or for correcting new realities that came to light,” he said, adding that the only changes now would be strictly around the edges.

 That also sounds accurate to Mauriello.
 “I don’t know how it’s still up in the air if those decisions are made,” he said.
 He added that the state asking applicants to submit their spending plans is a fairly significant milestone.
 “I guess it isn’t final until the spending plans are received and approved and all that, but that’s sort of a formality.
 I think the substance of the work has happened.
 It seems like if it’s not final, it’s pretty close to the goal line.”Further, while responding to Zimmer's claims that , state officials never once said that the award amounts were still being finalized.
-Nor did New Jersey’s Storm Czar Marc Ferzan respond to Zimmer’s allegations late last month.
+Nor did New Jersey’s Storm Czar Marc Ferzan when responding to Zimmer’s allegations late last month.

 Given the assertion that award decisions are still being revised, NJ Spotlight asked Ragonese and other administration officials when the process would be complete.
 They were unable to provide details, saying only, “We are continuing internal reviews.
 The process is still ongoing.”